-Colleges and universities eligible to participate in the Department of Education's student aid programs must send Form 1098-T to students who paid "qualified educational expenses" during the preceding tax year.
-This form can be used — much like a W2 which provides wage and salary information — to provide information to tax preparers on expenses paid that may result in education credits.
+The University of New England is required to send Form 1098-T to students who paid "qualified educational expenses" during the preceding tax year.
+This form can be used to provide information to tax preparers on expenses paid that may allow students to claim education credits.
 For more information on federal Education Tax Credits, consult the IRS website, which will answer the question, "Am I eligible to claim an education credit?"
 (Information will be reported in Box 1 "Payments.")
 For more information, see the Frequently Asked Questions below.
 Contact Student Financial Services at (207) 602-2342 or email@example.com if you need assistance.

 - The Taxpayer Relief Act of 1997 established two educational tax credits, the American Opportunity Tax Credit and the Lifetime Learning Credit.
 To claim either credit, the 1098-T is provided by institutions to assist in determining if you are eligible for an education tax credit and in preparing IRS Form 8863.